About -> Me

 Formal names are always weird to write out when referring to yourself.

-I've worn many hats, though the contstant has been doer.
+I've worn many hats, though the constant has been doer.

 My Starting Point

-I started programming at 11 with Small Basic and Visual Basic, making little graphics widgets and Windows Forms applications; I feel like its what most kids did when Visual Studio 2008 was their first IDE.
+I started programming at 11 with Small Basic and Visual Basic, making little graphics widgets and Windows Forms applications; I feel like it's what most kids did when Visual Studio 2008 was their first IDE.
 My first professional work, at 15 years old, was an Autodesk Inventor plugin using C# that let a manufacturing company generate 3D models from pricing sheets.
-Beyond that, I've spent years tinkering: building toy browsers, experimenting with GTK, playing with embedded assemblies and dynamic AppDomains, and creating basic compilers (lexers etc).
+Beyond that, I've spent years tinkering: building toy browsers, experimenting with GTK, playing with embedded assemblies and dynamic AppDomains, and creating basic compilers.
 The barrier to entry in software is fairly low in my opinion.
-Once you have a computer why not try everything?
+Once you have a computer, why not try everything?

-I like to imagine the thoughts developers had as they formed their opinions and decisions for various softwares.
+I like to imagine the thoughts developers had as they formed their opinions and decisions for various software.

 I was excited to see dotNET become open source.
 I enjoy learning about a system through the source code.